JvanKatwijk/eti-stuff/eti-cmdline/README.md

 The command `(sudo) make install` will install the created executable in `/usr/local/bin` unless specified differently (note that it requires root permissions)

-Note that since ALL subchannels have to be processed, running  the program on an RPI 2 or RPI 3 does not work properly (buffer overloads).

 --------------------------------------------------------------------------
 ## Command line parameters